adrianiainlam/indicator-keyboard-led/README.md

 [origsrc]: http://www.pclinuxos.com/forum/index.php/topic,125690.msg1052201.html?PHPSESSID=2qsv83lve6dgd0ivq14bfcjc30#msg1052201
 [quotesrc]: http://askubuntu.com/a/597757/274080

-### X11Keymap has no attribute 'get_scroll_lock_state'

-If running the script gives the error message

-    AttributeError: 'gtk.gdk.X11Keymap' object has no attribute 'get_scroll_lock_state'
+### Scroll lock does not appear on indicator

-then your installed GTK+ version is probably older than 3.18, which does not support `get_scroll_lock_state`.
-Either hide all Scroll Lock functionality (See [Examples](#examples)), or upgrade your system.
+Your installed GTK+ version is probably older than 3.18, which does not support `get_scroll_lock_state`.
+Please consider upgrading your system if you really want Scroll lock functionality.

+If your installed GTK+ is 3.18+ then please file a bug report.

+### Drop-down menu only has "Quit", the clickable locks do not appear

+Please verify that xdotool is installed in your PATH with the executable bit set.
+If you provided a custom path to xdotool please verify that it is correct and is an executable regular file.

 ## Localization